andyzeng/arc-robot-vision/README.md

     cd arc-robot-vision/suction-based-grasping/convnet
     ```

-2. Run our pre-trained model to get affordance predictions for the testing split of our grasping dataset
+2. Run our pre-trained model to get affordance predictions for the testing split of our grasping dataset:

     ```bash
     th test.lua # creates evaluation-results.h5